Early Dental Information

 A Child’s First Dental Visit

 A child’s first dental visit to Park View Pediatric Dentistry in NYC should be scheduled around his or her first birthday.
 The most important part of the visit is getting to know and becoming comfortable with the doctor and the staff.
 A pleasant, comfortable first visit builds trust and helps put the child at ease during future dental visits.
-Often times, our dentists will recommend that the child sit in a parent’s lap in the exam room.
+Often times, our dentists will recommend that the child sits in a parent’s lap in the exam room.
 Learn more about kids’ oral health below, or book an appointment online.

 Infants’ New Teeth

 A child’s teeth start forming before birth.
 As early as four months of age, the primary or “baby” teeth push through the gums—the lower central incisors are first, then the upper central incisors.
-The remainder of the 20 primary teeth typically erupt by age three, but the place and order varies.
+The remainder of the 20 primary teeth typically erupt by age three, but the place and order vary.
 Until the age of three, your child’s gums will be sore, tender and sometimes irritable.
 Rubbing sore gums gently with a clean finger, the back of a cold spoon or a cold, wet cloth helps soothe the gums.
 Teething rings work well and teething biscuits can be used, but watch that your baby does not bite off a piece that he or she can choke on.

 Preventing Baby Bottle Tooth Decay

 While your baby is teething, it is important to monitor the teeth for signs of baby bottle decay.
 Examine the teeth (especially on the inside of the top front teeth) every two weeks for brown spotting.
 A bottle containing anything other than water that’s left in an infant’s mouth while sleeping can cause decay.
-This happens because sugar in the liquid mixes with bacteria in dental plaque, forming acids that attack the tooth enamel.
+This happens because the sugar in the liquid mixes with bacteria in dental plaque, forming acids that attack the tooth enamel.
 Each time a child drinks liquids containing sugar, acids attack the teeth for about 20 minutes.
 When awake, saliva carries away the liquid.
-During sleep, the saliva flow significantly decreases and liquids pool around the child’s teeth for long periods, covering the teeth in plaque.
+During sleep, the saliva’s flow significantly decreases and liquids pool around the child’s teeth for long periods, covering the teeth in plaque.

 Tooth decay in infants can be minimized or totally prevented by not allowing sleeping infants to breast or bottle-feed.
 Infants that need a bottle to comfortably fall asleep should be given a water-filled bottle or a pacifier.
 Our office is dedicated to fighting baby bottle tooth decay.
 Contact our office if you notice any signs of decay or anything unusual in your child’s mouth.